-The school can issue behaviour sanctions to learners for online behaviour when:
+The school can issue behaviour sanctions to learners for online issues when:

-- Behaviours pose a threat or causes harm to another learner. - Behaviours could have repercussions for the orderly running of the school. - Behaviours adversely affects the reputation of the school. - The learner is identifiable as a member of the school.
+- Behaviours pose a threat or causes harm to another learner. - Behaviours affect learner's ability to attend or engage in school. - Behaviours adversely affect the reputation of the school. - The learner is identifiable as a member of the school.